Cynthia (Cindy) Weiss (@cindyweiss) published a blog post · May 29th, 2013

 “What?
 My sister’s had a what?
 I didn’t understand.
 It was like a dream,” she recalls.

 But unfortunately it became a nightmare.
-Joanna says that when they arrived at Mayo, interventional neurosurgeon, Ricardo Hanel, M.D., Ph.D., met the sisters and shared a grim prognosis.
-“Dr. Hanel said with the surgery she had a ten percent chance to live; without it, zero.”
+Joanna says that when they arrived at Mayo, an interventional neurosurgeon met the sisters and shared a grim prognosis.
+“The doctor said with the surgery she had a ten percent chance to live; without it, zero.”

 As they wheeled Cook down the hall away from her, Joanna says, “I didn’t think I was ever going to see my sister again.”

-Thanks to the expertise of Hanel and his team, Jessica did survive the surgery and when she awoke, was shocked to hear what happened.
+Thanks to the expertise of the skilled team at Mayo's Comprehensive Stroke Center in Jacksonville, Jessica did survive the surgery and when she awoke, was shocked to hear what happened.

 “We’ve had family members who have had stroke.
 My mom even had stroke when younger.
 The thought never crossed my mind that that would be in the cards for me,” says Cook.

 Looking back, Cook says she doesn’t fault anyone for not realizing what was happening to her.
-After all, even Dr. Hanel says it would have been hard for her friends to make a diagnosis of stroke with her early symptoms.
-“You have a young person exposed to the sun here in Florida, and you’re thinking about everything but stroke,” he says.
-“But Jessica’s story is a beautiful example of community teamwork – where the other neurologist recognized her problem and then collaborated with us so we can provide the best treatment for the patient in a timely manner.”
+After all, physicians say it would have been hard for her friends to make a diagnosis of stroke with her early symptoms.
+“You have a young person exposed to the sun here in Florida, and you’re thinking about everything but stroke,” says Rabih Tawk, M.D., an interventional neurosurgeon and member of Cook's care team.
+“Jessica is a wonderful example of the comprehensive team here at Mayo Clinic and the amazing community teamwork – wherein another physician finally recognized her problem and then collaborated with us so we can provide the best treatment in a timely manner.”

 Today, following rehabilitation– including occupational therapy, physical therapy and speech therapy, Cook is almost fully recovered.
 “I have very small deficits, some short term memory loss, and sometimes I forget my words.
 But otherwise, I’m good,” she says.